3lvia/terraform-provider-elvid/README.md

 # Running locally

-## Buld the provider for a local run
+## Build the provider for a local run
 The provider must be installed by building it to one of the [plugin locations that terraform init searches through](https://www.terraform.io/docs/extend/how-terraform-works.html#plugin-locations).

 Note that "terraform init" searches the current directory.
 So one could have everything in root here.